• Blogs

 Individuals with IIA certifications must complete their first report by December 31, 2023.
 In case of failure to meet the CPE requirement or submitting the report by December 31, 2023, you will move into grace status for the next two years.
 Upon failing to report for 3 years, the individual will move into revoked status and must recertify.

-The importance of annual certification renewal:
+The importance of annual certification renewal

 Continuing professional development is essential for IIA certification holders to keep up with developing trends and the ever-changing risk landscape.
 By renewing their certifications annually, certification holders demonstrate their commitment to maintaining their knowledge and skills.
 Their annual reports include credit hours earned for continuing professional education (CPE).
 By supporting continued education, the IIA helps maintain the reputation of the internal audit profession for providing objective and ethical assurance and insight, which benefits certification holders, employers, and stakeholders.

-Wrapping up:
+Wrapping up

 The change in CPE policies by IIA is to ensure that certified internal auditors (CIAs) and other professionals certified by IIA to remain up-to-date with the latest trends, practices, and standards.
 These changes include allowing surplus CPE credits to be rolled over.